Sarah627/Java_miniatures/README.md

 ![loop structure](/images/loop%20strucuture.png)

-- The `loop-continuation-condition` is a boolean condition in which if it was evaluated to `true` so the loop continues otherwise 'false' the loop terminates.
+- The `loop-continuation-condition` is a boolean condition in which ,if it was evaluated to `true` so the loop continues otherwise 'false' the loop terminates.
   - The boolean condition controls the execution of the loop thus adjusting this condition is super important.
-  - You can be exposed to `off-by-one` error (one more or less iteration) if you didn't not adjust this condition for example:
+  - You can be exposed to `off-by-one` error (one more or less iteration) if you didn't adjust this condition for example:

         public class Main{
 	          public static void main(String[] args) {